camclendenin/RESTMan/README.md

 **You're done!**

-This script will automatically pull in your settings from `RestMachine.plist` and generate your endpoints each time your project builds.
-Hit `CMD-B` and then checkout `RestMachineConfig.h` to see your generated config file.
+This script will automatically pull in your settings from `RESTMan.plist` and generate your endpoints each time your project builds.
+Hit `CMD-B` and then checkout `RESTManConfig.h` to see your generated config file.

 #### Authentication

-RestMachine lets you add your applications auth logic via the RestMachineAuthentication.h file.
+RESTMan lets you add your applications custom authentication logic via the RESTManAuthentication.h file.
 To do this you will need to modify the implementation of the *authenticatedPath* method.

 ### Usage

-Import RestMachine wherever you need to make API calls.
+Import RESTMan wherever you need to make API calls.

-    #import "RestMachine.h"
+    #import "RESTMan.h"

-Use the public methods in *RestMachine.h* to easily get what you need from your web service.
+Use the public methods in *RESTMan.h* to easily get what you need from your web service.

     + (void)getObjectsOfType:(RESOURCE_TYPE)type
           withParameters:(NSDictionary *)params
                  success:(void(^)(id responseData))successBlock
                  failure:(void(^)(NSString *errorMessage))failureBlock;

-Check out *RestMachine.h* too see all of the methods available to you and to see more documentation.
+Check out *RESTMan.h* too see all of the methods available to you and to see more documentation.

 ## Requirements

 [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking)